What is a Protected Disclosure?

 - Employees of Hepburn Shire Council

-Hepburn Shire Council can only address disclosures that relate to Hepburn Shire Council.
-Protected Disclosures about Councillors must be addressed by the independent Broad-Based Anti-Corruption Commission (IBAC).
+Hepburn Shire Council can only receive disclosures that relate to Hepburn Shire Council staff, officers and councillors.

 Who Do I Contact?